TheAraph/Team-1-Usability-Study/README.md

 3. Find and log your calorie and water intake, as well as resetting the logs back to 0

-4. Find and click on the external resources
+4. Find and click on the resources

-5. Navigate and experiment using the profile panel
+5. Navigate and experiment using the profile tab - change your password, check the about, and click the contact email

 # The Survey